MMZaini/bazaar-item-price/README.md

 # instructions
-1. double click the program
+1. Run the program by double clicking
-2. type in the item you would you like to buy
+2. Type in the item you would you like to buy
-3. type in the amount of coins you want to spend on it
+3. Type in the amount of coins you want to spend on it
-4. let the program output the amount of the item you can buy
+4. Let the program output the amount of the item you can buy
-5. close the window when needed
+5. Close the window when needed